MitsuMatsu/2D-3D-CNN/README.md

 # Information
   Authour: Mitsuaki Matsuo ([Keio university](https://kflab.jp/en/))

-This repository contains a sample py file: 2D-3D-CNN.py
+This repository contains
+- 2D-3D-CNN.py
+- Adaptive-sampling.py

 Authors provide no guarantees for this code.
 Use as-is and for academic research use only; no commercial use allowed without permission.
 The code is written for educational clarity and not for speed.